Dutch

 High point in the fur trade 46,000 pelts shipped.

-1658 The village of New Harlem (Upper Manhattan) established to encourage agriculture.
+1658 The village of New Harlem (Upper Manhattan) established to encourage

 1660 River Indians peace treaty at Esopus.